Welcome (2007 film)

-The film is the first installment of the Welcome series and spawned a sequel, Welcome Back in 2015 that also became a commercial success.
-According to The Hindu, the film's climax scene is a rip-off from the 1990 Tamil film Michael Madana Kama Rajan.
+The film is the first instalment of the Welcome series and spawned a sequel, Welcome Back in 2015 that also became a commercial success.
+A third, unrelated instalment in the series, titled Welcome to the Jungle, is slated for release.

+Welcome marked the final appearance of actor Feroz Khan, who died of lung cancer 2 years later.
+Khan's character and dialogues became largely popular among the masses even after his demise.

 Plot

-Dr. Dayal Ghungroo lives with his son-like nephew Rajiv Saini, an auctioneer who is his late sister Chitra's son.
-Don Uday Shetty wants his half-sister Sanjana married but fails due to his criminal background.
-Rajiv is smitten by her.
-Uday and his best friend, Majnu Pandey, want their marriage.
-But after knowing they are mobsters, Dayal flees to South Africa with his family.
-Majnu and Sanjana arrive there.
+Dr. Dayal Ghungroo lives with his wife and his son-like nephew Rajiv, an auctioneer who is his late sister's son, whom Ghungroo wants to get married, but Ghungroo will only allow Rajiv to marry a family that doesn't have a criminal history.
+Meanwhile, a don, Uday Shetty, wants his half-sister, Sanjana, to get married, but all his attempts fail due to his criminal background, and sometimes, due to the revelation by his lawyer.
+Rajiv is smitten by her after a chance meeting.
+Uday and his best friend/foster brother, Sagar Pandey, a.k.a.
+Majnu Bhai, want their marriage to happen.
+But after learning that they are mobsters, Ghungroo flees to South Africa with his family.
+Majnu and Sanjana also arrive there for a holiday.
 She and Rajiv meet again and fall in love.